Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 <!-- > -->

 Follow the instructions above.
 These should get your Electron app running on the desktop in dev mode.
-This is what you'll use when you are working locally and making changes.
+This is what you'll use when you are working locally and making changes. **I should be able to run the project you submit to Gradescope using `npm run electron-dev` to satisfy this assignment!**

+See lessons 4 and 5 for stretch challnges!

 <!-- > -->